hundredrabbits/Orca-c/README.md

 Command-line interpreter: The above, plus POSIX, and enough libc for the common string operations (`strlen`, `strcmp`, etc.)

 Livecoding terminal UI: The above, plus ncurses (or compatible curses library), and floating point support (for timing.)
-Optionally, PortMIDI can be used to enable direct MIDI output.
+Optionally, PortMidi can be used to enable direct MIDI output.

 ## Build